 |United Explorer Card||United Gateway Card (Downgrade)|

-- Whether you switch to a cheaper credit card depends on whether you’re earning enough rewards to justify the annual fee.
+- Whether you should switch to a cheaper credit card depends on if you’re earning enough rewards to justify the annual fee.

 - If you already have a stockpile of rewards, make sure you won’t lose them when you downgrade.
-Otherwise, cash in your rewards before making the switch.
+Otherwise, redeem your rewards before making the switch.

-- Confirm with your credit card issuer that the downgrade won’t require a hard credit check to avoid any impact on your credit score.
+- Avoid any impact on your credit score by confirming with your credit card issuer that the downgrade won’t require a hard credit check.

 - Downgrading your card allows you to keep your card’s credit history.

 Deloitte Insights.
 "State of the US Consumer: April 2021."
 Accessed April 27, 2021.

 Capital One.
 "VentureOne - Miles Rewards With No Annual Fee."
 Accessed April 27, 2021.